junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Drinking a lot of liquid (at least 8 glasses of water a day) and eating lots of fruit also help.
 Milk of magnesia (magnesium hydroxide)— laxative and antacid

- Often comes as a milky solution
+_Often comes as_ a milky solution
 Shake well before using.

 Drink some water each time you take it.

-Dosage for milk of magnesia:
+_Dosage for_ milk of magnesia:

 As an antacid:

-adults and children over 12 years:
-1 to 3 teaspoons 3 or 4 times a day
+- adults and children over 12 years: 1 to 3 teaspoons 3 or 4 times a day

-children 1 to 12 years: 1⁄2 to 1 teaspoon 3 or 4 times a day
+- children 1 to 12 years: 1⁄2 to 1 teaspoon 3 or 4 times a day

+As a mild laxative give 1 dose at bedtime:

+- adultsand children over 12 years: 2 to
+4 tablespoons
-As a mild laxative give 1 dose at bedtime: adults and children over 12 years: 2 to 4 tablespoons children 6 to 11 years: 1 to 2 tablespoons children 2 to 5 years: 1⁄3 to 1 tablespoon do not give to children under 2 years old
+children 6 to 11 years: 1 to 2 tablespoons children 2 to 5 years: 1⁄3 to 1 tablespoon do not give to children under 2 years old

 GREEN PAGES

 Epsom salts (magnesium sulfate)—as a laxative and for itching

 Often comes in white powder or crystals

-Dosage for Epsom salts:
+_Dosage for_ Epsom salts:

 As a mild laxative—mix the following amount of Epsom salts in a glass of water and drink (best taken on an empty stomach):

-adults: 2 teaspoons
+- adults: 2 teaspoons

-children 6 to 12 years: 1⁄2 to 1 teaspoon children 2 to 6 years: 1⁄4 to 1⁄2 teaspoon do not give to children under 2 years old
+- children 6 to 12 years: 1⁄2 to 1 teaspoon

+- children 2 to 6 years: 1⁄4 to 1⁄2 teaspoon

+- do not give to children under 2 years old

 To help stop itching—mix 8 teaspoons of Epsom salts in a liter of water and put on itching skin as cool soaks or compresses.

 Mineral oil—as a laxative